-PROCEDIN will utilise various channels to communicate with its audiences, including email, meetings, training events, distributing important news, sending press releases, inviting engagement, and doing presentations.
-Partners will target relevant online newsrooms with articles and contributions, as well as offer interviews.
-PROCEDIN will also target relevant EC channels such as newsrooms and blogs, and make contributions to the coordinated dissemination portal as part of the collaboration with other support actions.
+Besides Twitter and LinkedIn (Figure 13), PROCEDIN utilises various channels to communicate with its audiences, including email, meetings, training events, distributing important news, sending press releases, inviting engagement, and doing presentations.
+Partners target relevant online newsrooms with articles and contributions, as well as offer interviews.
+PROCEDIN also targets relevant EC channels such as newsrooms and blogs, and makes contributions to the coordinated dissemination portal as part of the collaboration with other support actions.